Wave Prediction using Machine Learning Methods

 We adopt the same sea state as in the theoretical analysis by Hlophe et al. (2022): The waves are generated based on synthetic linear, short-crested waves with the Joint North Sea Wave Project (JONSWAP) spectrum (Hasselmann et al., 1973); see Chen et al. (2023d) for further details.

-An artifical neural network is a machine-learning model inspired by biological nervous systems.
+An artificial neural network is a machine-learning model inspired by biological nervous systems.
 It is a universal function approximator and therefore very flexible (Zhou, 2020).
-The goal of an artifical neural network is to learn a function that maps an input x to a predicted output y in such a way that the prediction is optimal in some sense (usually in such a way that the expected squared error between the prediction and the underlying true value is minimised).
+The goal of an artificial neural network is to learn a function that maps an input x to a predicted output y in such a way that the prediction is optimal in some sense (usually in such a way that the expected squared error between the prediction and the underlying true value is minimised).

 For surface-wave prediction in this study, the time history of surface-wave elevations at up-wave locations B1 and B2 are used to predict the surface-wave elevation at the down-wave location P using a neural network.
 Initially, we consider a pair of up-wave buoys: ηB1(t) and ηB2(t) are the surface-wave elevations at up-wave locations at n timesteps, t = t1, t2, ..., tn.
 Further, let η̃P(t) be the predicted surface-wave elevation at the down-wave location at m timesteps, t = t1, t2, ..., tm.
 A schematic of a neural network that takes as input data from the wave buoys at the two up-wave locations is illustrated in Figure 2.
 The neural network comprises an input layer, two hidden layers, and an output layer.